tangramor/deploy_rails/README.md

 Use Shell script to update rails applications on remote servers through git, and execute bundle install, rake db:migration, asset precompile and restart unicorn...

-I tried to use Capistrano to do the deployment, but met a lot of problems, such as configuration, ruby version, code upgrade...then I decided to write my own script to do the job.
+I tried to use Capistrano to do the deployment, but met a lot of problems, such as configuration error, ruby version not match, code upgrade caused runtime error...then I decided to write my own script to do the job.

 ## Prerequirements

 You may need to follow steps below to deploy you ruby on rails application to a Ubuntu + Nginx + Unicorn environment.
 Here I installed RVM as multiple users mode.
-And I use `www-data` user to run my app.
+And I use `www-data` user to run my app (which is the user for Apache and Nginx on Ubuntu).

 You can also refer to other tutorials to do the initial deployment, such as [Lighting fast, zero-downtime deployments with git, capistrano, nginx and Unicorn](http://ariejan.net/2011/09/14/lighting-fast-zero-downtime-deployments-with-git-capistrano-nginx-and-unicorn/), but it uses Capistrano, so if you follow it completely, you don't need my tool...

 Or you can refer to [How To Deploy Rails Apps Using Unicorn And Nginx on CentOS 6.5](https://www.digitalocean.com/community/articles/how-to-deploy-rails-apps-using-unicorn-and-nginx-on-centos-6-5) if you are using CentOS.
 But if you are using different OS, you may need adjust some configurations in following steps accordingly.

 ### 0\.
-Deploy source code
+Deploy source code to "production" servers

 As root, change user `www-data`'s shell to bash and set its home folder to `/var/www`